5 Betting Trends for the Kentucky Derby

 Horses aren’t the only important factor in winning a race.
 In the 2009 Kentucky Derby, jockey Calvin Borel was largely credited for one of the biggest upsets in horse racing history.
 Borel used a rail-riding technique with 50-1 underdog Mine That Bird, catapulting to the front of the pack in the Kentucky Derby’s final stretch on route to an easy win of over six lengths.

-3) Only Four Jockeys in the 2021 Field Have Won Before
+3) Four Jockeys in the 2023 Field Have Won Before

 Heading into this year’s race, only four jockeys participating have won the Kentucky Derby before:

 So, what can we take from this trend?
 At the surface level, it might seem like jockeys don’t matter all that much if there are new contenders all the time.